 Described as "stunning," "truly beautiful," and "mesmerizing," the works of Memphis-based composer Daniel J. Ward span idioms from neo-Romantic to minimalist to contemporary a cappella and singer-songwriter.
-His works have been performed by high school, collegiate, and community ensembles, and he has been commissioned by ensembles and soloists from the University of Memphis and Forrest Park Middle School (GA), and an exciting project with Ballet Memphis will premiere February 11th!
-He has collaborated as an arranger with Memphis artist Bailey Bigger and has arranged for the University of Memphis's mixed a cappella ensemble [blu].
+His works have been performed by high school, collegiate, and community ensembles, and he has been commissioned by ensembles and soloists from the University of Memphis and Forrest Park Middle School (GA), and he recently premiered an exciting new work with Ballet Memphis!
+He has performed and recorded with many local artists and has collaborated as an arranger with Memphis artist Bailey Bigger and has arranged for the University of Memphis's mixed a cappella ensemble [blu].

 His teachers have included Kamran Ince, Mahir Cetiz, John Baur, and Juan Sebastian Cardona Ospina.
 His debut EP Songs of Artful Resistance, a timely collaboration with baritone Donavon Hughes and pianist David Córdoba Hernández, was set to be recorded before the pandemic hit, but (spoiler!), it's the music in the ballet, so you can still check it out.
 He is currently working on a yet-untitled piece for chamber ensemble and a theatre piece called brave enough for me.
 You can find out more about #befm here.